-With the increasing sophistication in financial models, and the advance in IT, finance professionals and researchers increasingly need to perform basic financial modeling and data processing using the computer on their own.
+With the increasing sophistication of financial models, and the advance in IT, finance professionals and researchers increasingly need to perform basic financial modeling and data processing using the computer independently.
 Among the software used for such purposes, Microsoft Excel stands out as the default standard.
-Some finance professionals, for instance from investing banking, would go to the extent of recognizing Microsoft Excel as the single software that they would have to consistently use for the rest of their career.
-Therefore it is not only crucial to learn how to implement financial models in the computer, but especially using the advanced tools and VBA in Excel as well.
+Some finance professionals, for instance from investing banking, would go to the extent of recognizing Microsoft Excel as the single software that they would have to use for the rest of their career consistently.
+Therefore, it is not only crucial to learn how to implement financial models on the computer, but especially to use advanced tools and VBA in Excel as well.
 This subject complement and enhances the other finance modules currently offered in the following ways:

 - 1) concretizes the theoretical finance theories into implementable methods.
-This enhances the practical ability of the finance students. - 2) prepares the students for financial modeling work, including model design, sourcing for data, model programming and debugging. - 3) discusses the concept of efficiency and effectiveness when implementing financial models.
-This would be the only module that discusses such important perspective.
+This enhances the practical ability of finance students. - 2) prepares the students for financial modeling work, including model design, sourcing for data, model programming, and debugging. - 3) discusses the concept of efficiency and effectiveness when implementing financial models.
+This would be the only module that discusses such an important perspective.